amoschou/polytonic-extension/README.md

 My modified version uses the same source and build process as the original STIX fonts, and for the most part should inherit the same quality for Latin, Cyrillic and monotonic Greek.
 With regards to polytonic Greek, it lacks some features that you would expect from professional fonts.

+The polytonic Greek glyphs are in Roman style only, the Italic style is not ready yet.
+However, Italic fonts are provided in the build, so that the *Italic* button will continue to work in word processors when typin in Latin, Cyrillic or monotonic Greek.

 ## STIX Two

 The source STIX Two fonts are OpenType Unicode fonts for Scientific, Technical, and Mathematical texts, designed by Ross Mills, assisted by John Hudson and Paul Hanslow at Tiro Typeworks for the STI Pub companies.